 We propose SIDE, a fast and accurate network embedding method to represent signed directed network.
 We construct SIDE to overcome three challenges: consistent interpretation of both signs, representation of individual linking tendency, and utilization of multi-step connections.
 SIDE interprets negative edges as an indication of remoteness, and models asymmetric direction with biases.
 Sign and direction aggregation along multi-step connections preserves sign and direction information.
 Social theoretical analysis shows the expressiveness and interpretability of our model components.
 We also propose techniques to optimize truncated random walk based network embedding frameworks.
 We prove that the complexity of our method is linear in the number of nodes.
 Experimental results show that SIDE outperforms competitors in link sign prediction task, well represents sign and direction into embedding space, and is learned efficiently.

 ACKNOWLEDGMENT

-This work was supported by ICT R&D program of MSIP/IITP.
-[2013-0-00179, Development of Core Technology for Context-aware Deep-Symbolic Hybrid Learning and Construction of Language Resources].
+This work was supported by the ICT R&D program of MSIT/IITP (No.2017-0-01772, Development of QA systems for Video Story Understanding to pass the Video Turing Test).
 U Kang is the corresponding author.